Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Find route in mobile map package/README.md

 ## How to use the sample

 A list of maps from a mobile map package will be displayed.
 If the map contains transportation networks, the list item will have a navigation icon.
-Click on a map in the list to open it.
-If a locator task is available, click on the map to reverse geocode the location's address.
+Tap on a map in the list to open it.
+If a locator task is available, tap on the map to reverse geocode the location's address.
 If transportation networks are available, a route will be calculated between geocode locations.

 ## How it works

-1. Create a `MobileMapPackage` using `MobileMapPackage.OpenAsync(path)`.
+1. Create a `MobileMapPackage` using `MobileMapPackage(fileURL:)`.
-2. Get a list of maps inside the package using the `Maps` property.
+2. Get a list of maps inside the package using the `maps` property.
-3. If the package has a locator, access it using the `LocatorTask` property.
+3. If the package has a locator, access it using the `locatorTask` property.
-4. To see if a map contains transportation networks, check each map's `TransportationNetworks` property.
+4. To see if a map contains transportation networks, check each map's `transportationNetworks` property.

 ## Relevant API